 Many of the courses in this catalog include a prerequisite of "Reading Proficiency."
-This means that before a student can enroll in one of these courses, he or she must demonstrate the ability to read at the college level.
-This ability will give the student a much better chance to pass the course, since many courses require a certain amount of reading, whether it be a textbook, journal articles or reports from many sources.
+This means that before a student can enroll in one of these courses, they must demonstrate the ability to read at the college level.
+This ability will give the student a much better chance to pass the course as many courses require reading.